 Hang Kenh Communal House

 In front of the Nghi Mon gate of Hang Kenh communal house is a semicircular pond.
-The top of the column is decorated with four phoenixes; the upper body of the column is decorated with lantern panels, the middle is decorated with parallel sentences, the base is in the shape of a bulging neck.
+The top of the column is decorated with four phoenixes; the upper body of the column is decorated with lantern panels, the middle is decorated with parallel sentences, and the base is in the shape of a bulging neck.

 semicircular pond in Hang Kenh Communal House